juanca/react-aria-components/README.md

 Each component is driven by three principles:

 1. A component is accessible.
-1. A component can be used in composition.
+1. A component can be used in composition (favoring web components interfaces).
-1. A component has minimal footprint.
+1. A component has a minimal footprint.

 [WAI-ARIA Authoring Practices]: https://www.w3.org/TR/wai-aria-practices-1.1